What is being proposed?

 Why change the boundary line now; can’t the boundary line remain as it is?

 The location of the county line is not being changed.
 The county line has not moved since it was surveyed in 1849.
 The changes that are being made are changes in tax records to reflect the actual location of the county line as surveyed in 1849.

 Why does a county line have to be a straight line?

-The county line was surveyed in accordance with the mandate of the North Carolina Legislature in 1849.
-Unless it follows a river or body of water most boundary lines in the Piedmont area of North Carolina are straight lines.
+The county line was surveyed in accordance with the mandate of the NC Legislature in 1849.
+Unless it follows a river or body of water most boundary lines in the Piedmont area of NC are straight lines.